daniilfigasystems/mips_emu/README.md

 # mips_emu
-mips_emu is emulator of MIPS I/II instruction set created from scratch using C language.
+mips_emu is emulator of MIPS I/II instruction set created from scratch using ANSI C language.

 ## Why i decided to make MIPS emulator from scratch
 I didn't found mips emulator that can almost fully emulate interrupts and portable.
 So i decided to make own MIPS emulator.